 ABOUT

-She is a former All-American runner at UC Berkeley, Sodaro first rose to prominence in track and road racing, winning national titles in the 10K and 3,000m before transitioning to triathlon in 2017.
+Chelsea is a former All-American runner at UC Berkeley, Sodaro first rose to prominence in track and road racing, winning national titles in the 10K and 3,000m before transitioning to triathlon in 2017.
 Her rise in the sport included multiple 70.3 victories and a breakout Ironman debut in Hamburg.
 In Kona, she became the first American woman in 26 years—and only the second mother ever—to win the prestigious title, clocking an impressive 8:33:46.
-Known for her grit, humility, and advocacy for athlete-mothers, Sodaro continues to inspire as both a world-class competitor and a vocal supporter of maternal rights in elite sport, recently adding an Ironman New Zealand win and a podium finish at the 2024 World Championship in Nice to her growing legacy.
+Known for her grit, humility, and advocacy for athlete-mothers, Sodaro continues to inspire as both a world-class competitor and a vocal supporter of maternal rights in elite sport, adding an Ironman New Zealand win and a podium finish at the 2024 World Championship in Nice to her growing legacy.

 Goals